FlowFuse/website/src/blog/2024/11/mqtt-common-pitfalls-industrial-data-operations.md

 ### Lack of Standardization in Data Formats and Quality Concerns

-In industrial environments, leveraging data effectively is critical for informed decision-making and operational efficiency.
-This data often comes from a variety of IoT devices, but for it to be truly useful, it must be standardized and formatted in a way that makes it easily processable by the receiving systems.
+Industrial data often comes from a variety of devices, machines, and software services.
+For it to be truly useful, it must be standardized and formatted in a way that makes it easily processable by the receiving systems.

 A significant issue with MQTT is its **lack of enforced standardization** in data formats.
 While this flexibility can be advantageous in some contexts, it often means that additional work is required to transform data into a usable format, which can create inefficiencies.
 Without a standardized approach, data may become inconsistent or poorly structured, which complicates analysis and makes it harder to extract actionable insights.